Yolinux.com Tutorial

 Trac can assign new tickets (bugs/enhancements) to developers registered in the system.
 It can also communicate via email.
 To register, a user must login to Trac and:

-• Select the "Settings" link at the top right hand side of the web page.
+• Select the "Preferences" link at the top right hand side of the web page.

 • Enter your name and email address.